-The Prairie Pothole Region is named for the millions of shallow depressions left behind by glaciers thousands of years ago.
+The Prairie Pothole Region (PPR) is named for the millions of shallow depressions left behind by glaciers thousands of years ago.
 These wetlands support globally significant populations of waterfowl.
 In addition, the prairie grasslands in this region are of significant importance both ecologically and for grassland dependent birds.
 Yet, the wetlands and grasslands are significantly declining from agriculture, energy and other development.
-The region is now the most threatened breeding waterfowl habitat in the US.
+The region is now the most threatened breeding waterfowl habitat in the United States.

 Private landowners, public landowners, recreationists, and people who benefit from grasslands and wetlands can learn more about these concerns and policies, programs, and activities to conserve the Prairie Pothole Region in this section.
 Click on the links below to get started.